Oscimin SR Tablets

 Oscimin SR Tablets Dosage and Administration

-Usual dosage: Adults and children over 12 years of age: 1 to 2 tablets orally every 12 hours.
+Usual dosage: Adults and children over 12 years of age: 1 or 2 tablets every 12 hours.
 Dosage may be adjusted to 1 tablet every 8 hours if needed.
 Do not exceed 4 tablets in 24 hours.

 Tablets should be swallowed whole.